tidalmigrations/tidalmigrations.github.io/pages/tidal tools/tidal_offline.md

 ## Gather Machine Stats (For Unix-Like Systems)

+### Installation

-Follow [these instructions](#machine-stats-for-unix-like-systems) to install Machine Stats on an offline server.
+Follow [the steps outlined above](#machine-stats-for-unix-like-systems) to install Machine Stats on an offline server.

-Next, follow [these instructions](https://guides.tidalmg.com/machine_stats.html#creating-the-hosts-file) to create a `hosts` file on your offline server.
+### Creating the Hosts File

+1. Create a file named `hosts` in the current directory.

+2. Add connection strings in the form of `ssh-user@ip-address` or `ssh-user@domain` to the `hosts` file, one per line.
+If the `ssh-user@` part is omitted, then the current user name is used.

+3. If you need to use a custom SSH identity file for some particular host, provide it as the following:

+    ```
+    my-user@example.com ansible_ssh_private_key_file=path/to/key-file.pem
+    ```

+### Execute Machine Stats Manually

+Execute `machine-stats` in your current working directory, and save the result to a `json` file of your choice.

-From here you have two approaches.
-You can take a single snapshot of your servers and save this to a `result` file.
-This file can then be moved to an online server with Tidal Tools installed, and uploaded to Tidal Migrations Platform from there.
-The instructions for this approach are found [here](https://guides.tidalmg.com/machine_stats.html#execute-machine-stats-manually).
+This is useful for performing a test run to ensure you have Machine Stats set up correctly, or for taking a single snapshot of your machines to then upload from your online server to Tidal Migrations Platform.

+    $ machine-stats > <path-to-result-file>

+On an online server with `tidal tools` installed, you can upload this result file to Tidal Migrations Platform with the following command.

+    $ tidal sync servers <path-to-result-file>

+### Run Machine Stats on a Cron Job

-Alternatively, you can set up a `cron` job on your offline server to record data on a schedule over a period of time.
-The instructions for this are found [here](https://guides.tidalmg.com/machine_stats.html#run-machine-stats-on-a-cron-job).
+By leveraging cron, you can run Machines Stats on a schedule to gather data over a period of time.
+This is useful if you want to gather utilization data, for example recording the CPU utilization of your machines over a set period.

+First, create a script for cron to execute, like the one below.
+Replace `<path-to-hosts-file>` and `<path-to-results-directory>` with the correct values.
+Ensure you use full paths, not relative paths.
+Save this script with a name like `run-machine-stats.sh`.

+    #!/bin/bash

+    timestamp_start=$(date +%T)
+    machine-stats <path-to-hosts-file> > <path-to-results-directory>/result-${timestamp_start}.json

+Make the script executable by anyone, so that cron can execute it.

+    $ chmod +x <full-path-to-working-directory>/run-machine-stats.sh

+Next, open a crontab with `crontab -e`.
+Copy the following into your crontab.

+    PATH=<full-path>
+    */5 * * * * bash <full-path-to-working-directory>/run-machine-stats.sh

+You can get the value for `<full-path>` by running `echo $PATH`.

+The `*/5` means that cron will execute this script every 5 minutes.
+You can customize this to set the sampling interval of your choosing.

+Your results should appear in the existing `<path-to-results-directory>` that you specified in the `run-machine-stats.sh` script.
+Each result filename will contain a timestamp of when the invocation occurred.